• Home

 • Do something that you aren’t allowed to delegate, such as serve as a director of a corporation

-In Idaho, an advanced healthcare directive is referred to as a Living Will and Durable Power of Attorney for Health Care.
+In Idaho, an advanced healthcare directive is referred to as a Advanced Care Planning Document and includes a Durable Power of Attorney for Health Care and also allows you to state your End-of-Life Wishes.

-Healthcare directives help ease the burden on your loved ones by clearly telling them what you want.
-They also help avoid intrafamily conflicts over your care.
+An Advanced Care Planning Document help ease the burden on your loved ones by clearly telling them what you want.
+They also help avoid intrafamily conflicts over your care and who can make decisions about your care.

 When do your healthcare directives become effective:

-• Your Living Will takes effect when a medical doctor certifies that you have a terminal and incurable illness or you are permanently unconscious or in a persistent vegetative state.
-A living will is not self-activating.
-It takes effect only when one doctor has certified that you have a terminal condition and that death is imminent.
+• Your End-of-Life Wishes take effect when a medical doctor certifies that you have a terminal and incurable illness or you are permanently unconscious or in a persistent vegetative state.

 • The Durable Power of Attorney takes effect when you are no longer able to communicate with your healthcare provider.
 The only time your agent will be able to make decisions is when you are unable to make your own decisions.